JuliaDynamics/DynamicalSystems.jl/docs/src/system_definition.md

 ## System evolution
 `DynamicalSystems.jl` provides convenient interfaces for the evolution of systems.
 Especially in the continuous case, an interface is provided to the module `DifferentialEquations.jl`, with an approach that fits more the structuring of the present package (e.g. time is never passed to the equations of motion).

-Notice that if you want to do repeated evolutions of a system, use the `evolve!(::ODEProblem)` interface, which does not create a new `ODEProblem` every time.
+Notice that if you want to do repeated evolutions of a system, you should use the `ODEIntegrator(ds::DynamicalSystem)` (see below).

 These are the functions related to system-evolution:
 ```@docs